allquantor/sc-backend-challenge-/README.md

 5. Deliverable:

 * You can use any language/technology/framework of your choice.
 But we will ask for the rationale of your decision.
-Since we heavily using Scala - using Scala is preferable but not mandatory!
+Since we heavily using Scala - using Scala and AKKA is preferable but not mandatory!
+* Usage of Functional Programming libraries like Cats or ScalaZ is encouraged.
 * The solution should include a comprehensive documentation and how to run the app.
 Keep it simple!
 * You can provide a github link to the solution or send us a tar ball with the sourcecode.